-Sharrow road markings are there to remind drivers they should expect to see people on bikes riding further out in the traffic lane.
+Sharrow road markings are there to remind drivers they should expect to see people on bikes.

 Drivers should slow down and wait until they can pass safely.

-Sharrows are used to encourage people on bikes to take their place in the traffic and ride further towards the centre of the lane:
+Sharrows are used to encourage people on bikes to ride further towards the centre of the lane:

-The sharrow markings are not intended to show exactly where on the road you should ride.
+The sharrow markings are not intended to show exactly where on the road people should ride.

 More information on riding in traffic and 'taking the lane' is in the New Zealand official code for cyclists.